 If you want to change your lifestyle, talk to your doctor, therapist, and a nutritionist to find the right balance for you!

--If you have mental illness like I do, I recommend getting your therapist and psychiatrist involved in the process.
+-If you have a mental illness like I do, I recommend getting your therapist and psychiatrist involved.
 Radical dieting can trigger other issues with your mental health.
-So having your doctor involved will not only help you succeed, but help you achieve your mental health goals in the process.-
+So having your doctor involved will not only help you succeed, but help you achieve your mental health goals.-

 Learn to Say No and Stop People Pleasing